Spring Detox Guide: Lighten Up After Winter

 Spring-Specific Foods to Favour

-During spring, favour foods with bitter, pungent, and astringent tastes — these are the tastes that reduce Kapha:
+In spring, favour foods with bitter, pungent and astringent tastes.
+These reduce Kapha.

 Foods to Reduce in Spring

-- Oily and fried foods: These increase Kapha when it is already high
+- Oily and fried foods: they increase Kapha when it is already high

 Daily Routine Adjustments for Spring

-- Wake early — Rise by 6 AM to avoid the heaviness of Kapha morning hours
+- Wake early.
+Up by 6 AM to avoid the heaviness of Kapha morning hours.

-- Exercise in the morning — The best time to move during Kapha season
+- Exercise in the morning.
+The best time to move in Kapha season.

-- Avoid daytime napping — This increases Kapha; instead, take a short walk after lunch
+- Avoid daytime napping.
+It increases Kapha.
+Take a short walk after lunch instead.

 Next Steps